wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/introduction-to-the-plugin-model-of-the-new-provisioning-server.md

     case, from the device retrieved at 4, we know that its associated plugin is xivo-aastra-2.6.0.2019, so the request is routed to the HTTP handler of the xivo-aastra-2.6.0.2019 plugin.
-7. Finaly, the handler chosen at 6 answer the request.
+7. Finally, the handler chosen at 6 answer the request.
 In this case, the xivo-aastra-2.6.0.2019 plugin will return the content of its var/tftpboot/aastra.cfg file.

 Now, you might be wondering how this work when an unknown device make a request to the provisioning